Saturday, October 5, 2024

 Wedding Dress

 We have all heard that it is bad luck for the groom to see the bride in her wedding dress before the ceremony.
 The truth is, an ancient tradition says that it is bad luck for the bride to wear a full wedding dress before the day of her wedding vows.
-This is why you never see a bride trying on a wedding dress with wedding shoes, veil, etc. A college friend of mine knew a young woman who decided to ignore this tradition and display her entire wedding dress at her wedding in order to "take a barely any photos with her companions" the night prior to her wedding.So he said, most of the audience thought it was just a show off.
+This is why you never see a bride trying on a wedding dress with wedding shoes, a veil, etc. A college friend of mine knew a young woman who decided to ignore this tradition and display her entire wedding dress at her wedding to "take barely any photos with her companions" the night before her wedding.
+So he said, most of the audience thought it was just a show-off.
 The dress seemed unusually tight to some who had seen the bride all dressed that night, and gossip soon spread the news quickly.

 Get access to discount prices on premium clothes in the Brooks Brothers Sale.
 Shop online for sale pricing on men's, women's and boys clothes and .